AcademySoftwareFoundation/OpenImageIO/README.md

 Please read the "INSTALL" file for detailed instructions on how to build and install OpenImageIO.

-Remember that you need to set the environment variable IMAGEIO_LIBRARY_PATH to point to the 'lib' directory where OpenImageIO is installed, or else it will not be able to find the plugins.
+If you build with EMBEDPLUGINS=0, remember that you need to set the environment variable OIIO_LIBRARY_PATH to point to the 'lib' directory where OpenImageIO is installed, or else it will not be able to find the plugins.

 Documentation